Hello and welcome to COOKIE PALOOZA 2016.

 Recipe #1: red velvet whoopie pies.
 You asked for them!

-If we’re being honest, I was inspired to include these red velvet whoopie pies in the cookie palooza after experiencing THIS.
-They’re filled with cream cheese!!
-Many of you asked for a homemade version of those big bakery red velvet cookies and while I considered trying, I don’t think anything coming out of my oven could quite live up to City Cake’s perfection.
+If we’re being honest, I was inspired to include these red velvet whoopie pies in the cookie palooza after trying an incredible red velvet cookie (filled with cream cheese!) from City Cake.
+Many of you asked for a homemade version of a big bakery red velvet cookie and while I considered trying, I don’t think anything coming out of my oven could quite live up to City Cake’s perfection.
 So whoopie pies it is!
 Let’s check them out:

 *Portion control is good for you, remember?